 - Do you consider multiculturalism in your hiring decision-making?

-- What successful events (i.e. meetings or trainings) have you had relating to developing inter-employee acceptance and appreciation specifically related to diversity?
+- What successful events (i.e. meetings or training) have you had relating to developing inter-employee acceptance and appreciation specifically related to diversity?